THE LIFE OF SERVICE

 A pioneer is also a person who is willing to lead.
 This, however, I will call a separate quality because it is somewhat different.

 A pioneer is somewhat fearless, too.
 After all, it is much easier to follow in the footsteps of others than it is to blaze a trail through the mountains and the swamps of life.

 So a pioneer requires courage, fortitude, practicality, survival-orientation and some of the other qualities listed above.
 All of this is part of the pioneering spirit.

 A LEADER.
-The person who wishes to be of service is necessarily a leader because the world, at present and in the near future, is not about service.
+The person who wishes to be of service is necessarily a leader because the world, at present, is not about service.
 So one must be willing to be different, to be out in front of the masses in terms of your ideas, your motives and your methods.
 You cannot be deterred because the masses of people reject you, think you are strange, or even wish to harm you for your ideas.